oduortoni/go-program-corrector/README.md

-# Go program correcter
+# Program suggestion

 ## Description

 The program checks whether a file passed in is a go program.

-If there is any syntax error, the program tries to rectify it and then finally runs it.
+The program tries to give all possible alternatives for golang syntax.